-Here is my easy grape clafoutis: it’s a delicious and light French dessert… Serve the clafoutis preferably lukewarm, sprinkled with some icing sugar.
-That’s how I like my clafoutis best!
-What a sweet treat.
+Here is my super easy grape clafoutis: it is a delicious and light French dessert… Serve the clafoutis preferably lukewarm, sprinkled with a little icing sugar.
+That is how I like my grape clafoutis best!
+What a sweet treat this is.

 Are you in for an easy dessert today?

-And that’s exactly why I like this French clafoutis so much.
+And that is exactly why I like this French clafoutis so much.

 True, I don’t always have grapes at home.

 Even apples, banana or blueberries would be just fine in it, I am sure!